boushka9/prework-study-guide/README.md

 ## Usage

 To use this Prework Study Guide, you can review the notes listed in each section.
-For suggestions on what to study first, open the Chrome DevTools (an extremly useful development tool for all coders) by pressing Command+Option+I (macOS) or Control+Shift+I (Windows).
+For suggestions on what to study first, open the Chrome DevTools (an extremly useful development tool for all coders!) by pressing Command+Option+I (macOS),  Control+Shift+I (Windows), or right clicking and choosing 'Inspect' .
 A panel should open either below or to the side of the webpage in the browser.
 Click on 'Console'.
-There you will see a list of topics we learned from the prework along with a suggestion on which topic to study first.
+There you will see a list of topics to study for prework, along with suggestions on which topic to study first.
+To view new suggestions, refresh the page.

-## Credits

-N/A

 ## License